alephium/www/src/content/news/Zealy-Quests-are-coming-d0f40dbb66f3/index.md

 Do you want to explain to someone how to get in the ecosystem easily in a gamified way?
 Do you want to test new features and be in the loop of what’s coming?

-Join our Zealy.io page and be on top of what is happening, while earning XP points that unlock new roles at <a href="http://alephium.org/discord" class="markup--anchor markup--p-anchor" data-href="http://alephium.org/discord" rel="noopener" target="_blank">Discord</a> and other perks that will be announced at a later point (but that are really cool!).
+Join our Zealy.io page and be on top of what is happening, while earning XP points that unlock new roles at [Discord](/discord) and other perks that will be announced at a later point (but that are really cool!).

 ![](image_bbba10fd77.jpg)

 ### How to join?

-Get to our Zealy community <a href="https://zealy.io/c/alephium" class="markup--anchor markup--p-anchor" data-href="https://zealy.io/c/alephium" rel="noopener" target="_blank">here</a>.
+Get to our Zealy community <a href="https://zealy.io/c/alephium" data-href="https://zealy.io/c/alephium">here</a>.
 If you’re not subscribed already, create a Zealy account, it’s easy and fast!

 You will see that our quests are divided into categories, which will help you go through specific areas of Alephium’s ecosystem.